 Le blog de la Bergerie

-By this time, five big minutes had got by and I was utterly confused.
-My hands found my desk with my computer on it and I though, that’s good but I could not find the second little lamp in the back of my desk.
-This whole scene was in the dark because the chalet my father built has thick walls, one foot wide, and when the wooden shades are closed, which is the way it is done every day in this corner of the world, it blocks all moon light or street light, if there was one, anyhow the first road light is a mile away from the house….
+By this time, 5 big minutes had got by and I was utterly confused.
+My hands found my desk with my computer on it and I thought that’s good but I could not find the second little lamp in the back of my desk.
+This whole scene is in the dark because the house my father built has thick walls, one foot wide, and when the wooden shades are closed, which is the way it is done in this corner of the world, it blocks all moon light or street light.
+Anyhow, the first road light is a mile away from the house….

-I had a couple of very strange thoughts, which to me shows I was definitively “awake” but completely off my rockers!
+I had a couple of very weird thoughts, which to me shows I was definitively “awake” but completely off my rockers!
 The first thought I had was that “the little one is sleeping here and I’m going to walk on her!” but right away, I dismissed that thought.
-No my grandaughter is not sleeping here tonight, no need to worry about that.
-But the second thought was even more strange and I’m embarrassed to mention it but here it is: I though “this is it, I’ve got Alzheimer, I am in my bedroom and I’m completely lost” but even that thought was moved to the back burner fairly quickly because it seemed outlandish and was certainly not going to help me so what was the point of it at this moment?
+No Marceline is not sleeping here tonight, no need to worry about that.
+But the second thought was even more stupid and I’m embarrassed to mention it but here it is: I though “this is it, I’ve got Alzheimer, I am in my bedroom and I’m completely lost” but even that thought was moved to the back burner because what was the point of it at this moment?

 I went back to sleep knowing I would be fine.
 Nevertheless, the feeling of having gone so easily into this dark moment in the security of my own home made me humble.
-My rational brain could explain it by jet lag, travel fatigue and stress, but at the very same time, my mind knew that nothing should be taken from granted, not even the next breath or the next heartbeat, the test can be right around the corner!
-My heart and soul try constantly and honestly to practice what I believe in, which is faith and trust in God.
-It also occurred to me later on that night that I should have prayed right away….
-It shows that I still need to practice to call on Christ immediately in an emergency.
-When I started writing about it, I thought that this whole incident really took me by surprise, but as I started to wonder about it, I did notice that, by then, I had downgraded it from terror to incident.
+My rational brain can explain it by fatigue and stress, my mind knows that nothing should be taken from granted, not even the next breath or the next heartbeat, the test can be right around the corner!
+My heart and soul very actively try to practice what I believe, which is faith and trust in God (and by the way, I should have prayed earlier…) still, it took me by surprise.

-I also needed to admit to myself that I can be a fearful person in many ways, and it’s not getting better with age.
-But trust is the best antidote for the poison of fear.
-So let it go Michele, you were never in real danger, it was all in your head.
-I got out of bed and made a wrong assumption and held on to it doggedly for 15 minutes - which shows another lovely side of myself and it is called being obstinate… Before typing tonight, I wondered if I should just turn my bed around and put it in alignment with the one in SF.
-But by now I am sure about the answer to this: Ah!
+Before typing tonight, I wondered if I should just turn my bed around here and put it in alignment with the one in SF.
+But now I am sure about the answer to this: Ah!
 Non, pas question.
 Don’t mess with it, let’s just leave it as it is and grow in trust and put that flashlight under the pillow…